Granville Woods: Inventions

 In 1888, Woods manufactured a system of overhead electric conducting lines for railroads modeled after the system pioneered by Charles van Depoele, a famed inventor who had by then installed his electric railway system in thirteen United States cities.

 Following the Great Blizzard of 1888, New York City Mayor Hugh J. Grant declared that all wires, many of which powered the above-ground rail system, had to be removed and buried, emphasizing the need for an underground system.
-Woods's patent built upon previous third rail systems, improving the safety by using wire brushes to make connections with metallic terminal heads without exposing wires by installing electrical contactor rails.
+Woods' patent built upon previous third rail systems, improving the safety by using wire brushes to make connections with metallic terminal heads, without exposing wires by installing electrical contactor rails.
 Once the train car had passed over, the wires were no longer live, reducing the risk of injury.
 It was successfully tested in February 1892 in Coney Island on the Figure Eight Roller Coaster.
-It is often stated that Woods invented underground third rail systems - this is false, as many other inventors were active in the field at the time and Woods ultimately only made small contributions.
+It is often stated that Woods invented underground third rail systems - this is false, as many other inventors were active in the field at the time and Woods ultimately simply made small contributions.

 Later that year, he was arrested and charged with libel after taking out an advertisement in a trade magazine warning against patronizing the American Engineering Company of New York City.
-The company had provided funds for Woods to market the invention, but a crucial component of the invention was missing from the deal, which the manager of the company, James S. Zerbe, later stole.
-A jury acquitted Woods, but Zerbe had already patented the design, which was valued at $1 million, in Europe.
+The company had provided funds for Woods to market the invention, but a crucial component of the invention was missing from the deal, which the manager of the company, James Slough Zerbe, later stole.
+A jury acquitted Woods, but Zerbe had already patented a version of the design, which was valued at $1 million, in Europe.
 Woods patented the invention in 1893, and in 1901, he sold it to General Electric.